 EV Charging At Next

-From the beginning of November, charging will be managed through the Monta app to provide an efficient payment process and increased charger availability.
+Charging will be managed through the Monta app to provide an efficient payment process and increased charger availability.

 What you need to do